 Customer data integration helps provide a holistic view of all customer data.
 The process also includes validating and enriching customer information to provide better insights.

 CDI gives you a 360-degree view of customers, including a complete picture of their buying preferences, location, and other details.
 This view is helpful for both marketing and sales teams, as it helps them relocate their efforts to the most profitable area.

 Here’s how customer data integration can benefit your business:

 · Identify New Opportunities

-By analyzing customer data, you can identify opportunities to launch new products or modify existing ones.
-For instance, you want to sell your existing product to prospective consumers who have a lower disposable income.
+You can identify opportunities to launch new products or modify existing ones by analyzing customer data.
+For instance, you want to sell your existing product to prospective consumers with lower disposable income.
 CDI can help you pinpoint the marketing leads within that specific budget range.
 This way, you can decide if it is favorable to make a lower-cost product.

 · Reach Out to a Targeted Audience

-Customer data integration helps you improve your sales and revenue by helping you analyze customer preferences and behavior patterns, and market your product(s) accordingly.
+Customer data integration helps you improve your sales and customer experience by helping you analyze customer preferences and behavior patterns and marketing your product(s) accordingly.
 This saves you from the time-consuming process of targeting customers based on guesswork.

 · Forecast Prospective Sales and Industry Trends